VerifiedInc/VerifiedInc.github.io/README.md

 ```

 #### Requirements
 Node version 16.14+, latest minimum version can be found [here](https://docusaurus.io/docs/installation#requirements).
-It is recommended to use NVM to install and use different Node versions.
-For most of our projects are still using a super old v14 so better to only bump to v16 for this project temporarily until we get most of our other projects updated.
+We are self imposing a NPM version requirement of 8.19.2+ so the package-lock.json is not updated unnecessarily with individuals using older NPM versions.
+It is recommended to use NVM to install and use different Node and NPM versions.

 ### Local Development